Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

                     - Role-based access control
     - These are the default architecture settings of a company to govern the deployment of resources
     - These are usually helpful for organizations with multiple management groups with multiple subscriptions
+    - You create a blue print and then assign it to a subscription or a management group.
+If it is saved to a management group
+    - Steps: Defining, publishing and assigning
+    - Only a user with `contributor` level access can save a blue print